Penis sleeves: what they are, how they work, and uses

 That depends on your personal goals and needs.
 Penis sleeves can be an empowering tool for sexual exploration, confidence, and ED management.
 Before you press “purchase,” think about:

-What you want to get out of it.
-Do you want a penis sleeve to help maintain an erection, to change the length of your penis, or to enhance stimulation for you and your partner — or a combination of these?
+• What you want to get out of it.
+Do you want a penis sleeve to help maintain an erection, to add length or girth during penetration, to enhance stimulation for you and your partner, or a combination of these?
 Considering questions like these can help you decide which — if any — option may be right for you.

-What the sleeve is made of.
-Stick to products made of safe materials like medical-grade silicone, and avoid options with plastic and phthalates.
+• What the sleeve is made of.
+Stick to products made from body-safe materials like medical-grade silicone, and avoid options that contain plastic or phthalates.

 Alternatives to penis sleeves for ED